sixslimemc/affect__legacy1/README.md

 ```

 ### Duplicate protocol that adds/stacks duration:
-This block would be in a function executed by a `duplicate_protocol` component.
+In the function executed by the `duplicate_protocol` component:
 ```mcfunction
 # get and add the durations of the merging instances (provided by affect:data -> this[-1].duplicate)
 execute store result score *old_duration -mypack run data get storage affect:data this[-1].duplicate.old.duration